DuaaHammo/HR-management-system/README.md

 - Git and GitHub

 ## Getting Started
 To run the HR Management System locally on your machine, follow these steps:
-1.Clone the repository.
+1. Clone the repository.
-2.Open the project in your preferred code editor.
+2. Open the project in your preferred code editor.
-3.Navigate to the project directory and open the index.html file in a web browser.
+3. Navigate to the project directory and open the `index.html` file in a web browser.

 ## Contributions
 Contributions to the HR Management System project are welcome.
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.